-Durable and low-maintenance.
-When you add the cost of the batter and charger, the Stihl BGA 85 is the most expensive blower we evaluate; those who already own other Stihl 36-volt cordless tools can use the same interchangeable power system.
-Even so, reviewers say its solid construction and durability make this blower a good value.
-Roy Berendsohn at Popular Mechanics agrees that the price is worth it "for users who value timesaving, quietness and not having to worry about exhaust or handling tools with hot mufflers."
+Durable, but costs can add up.
+When you add on the price of the battery and charger, the Stihl BGA 85 is the most expensive blower we evaluate, running $500 or more.
+Even so, reviewers say its solid construction and durability make it a good value.
+Roy Berendsohn at Popular Mechanics says the price is worth it "for users who value timesaving, quietness and not having to worry about exhaust or handling tools with hot mufflers."
 Because the BGA 85 is only available at independent dealers, few owners post comments on durability and long-term reliability.
-Stihl protects the tool, battery and charger under warranty for two years.
+Stihl warranties the tool, battery and charger for two years.

-Editors test more than a dozen electric leaf blowers in this side-by-side comparison, but include only one battery-operated model.
-Each tool is analyzed for its ability to move leaves quickly and loosen lawn debris from grass.
+Editors review multiple gas and electric leaf blowers, evaluating them on their ability to move leaves quickly and loosen lawn debris from grass.
 Ratings on noise and handling are included in the final score.
 The site also has a buyer's guide for leaf blowers, as well as some user comments.

-Stihl's cordless BGA 85 takes the top spot in this comparison test, beating out three other gas-powered leaf blowers.
-Wolman says it has plenty of power, good maneuverability and is the most precise of the bunch, but testers find that it's as loud as some gas models, and because there's no shoulder strap, it can feel heavy.
+Stihl's cordless BGA 85 takes the top spot in this comparison test, beating out three gas-powered blowers.
+Wolman says it has plenty of power, good maneuverability and great precision.
+He notes, however, that it's as loud as some gas models, and because there's no shoulder strap, it can feel heavy.

 Review: Leaf Blowers, David Wolman, Sept.
 29, 2011

 Berendsohn doesn't conduct side-by-side testing with cordless leaf blowers, but draws on years of experience to make comparisons.
 His test of the BGA 85 is pretty casual and his review is short, but he calls Stihl's cordless tools "light, clean, quiet and fast" overall and worth the premium price.